jmcdonagh/actioncable-cli/README.md

-# ActionCable CLI
+# ActionCable CLI Skeleton

-This is a tiny PoC that shows a Rails API-Only app, communicated with via CLI -> ActionCable (WebSockets).
+This is a skeleton of a Rails API-Only app, communicated with via CLI -> ActionCable (WebSockets).
 It also has RedLock for distributed locking.
 This was based on [https://www.hansschnedlitz.com/2021/04/04/build-real-time-clis-with-actioncable.html] with some changes like adding linters, rake tasks, and a few other boilerplate things.
 There's a pre-commit which can be set up by running this while in the